tinkrelectronic/fritzing-app/build.md

 OpenSSL v 3.0.15 or higher is required to be installed for build.(fallback)

-libglx and libgles may also be required
+libgles may also be required

 General Tip -L is specifies libraries directory -l the library file -l: if it starts with an "l"